Rizwan-Ishaq/SocialGraphPage/index.md

 The Roman Empire was crumbling, and Europe delved into the Middle Ages - a time with little to no focus on the education of common people, and some level of disregard for ideas that were not aligned with the teachings of the Bible.
 While this was happening, the Middle East flourished and a lot of great thinkers had the opportunity to have their ideas developed and recorded for history to remember.

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph2_500_1000.png?raw=true)
+_Network of the Philosophers of the Years 500 to 1000_

 Number of nodes: 7 <br>
 Number of edges: 2 <br>